trblackw/blog/content/blog/handle-auth-with-react-router-and-typescript/index.md

 };
 ```

 Let's break this component down a bit.
-If you aren't familiar the `Route` component has a [render prop](https://github.com/ReactTraining/react-router/blob/master/packages/react-router/docs/api/Route.md#render-func), which allows us to pass in a function that will ultimately return a React component when the location matches the routes `path`.
-This is an ideal place for checking whether or not a user is authorized to view a given view in our app.
-This function will also have access to all of the route props that the component would have had access to given it were rendered via the standard `component` prop.
+If you aren't familiar, the `Route` component from `react-router-dom` has a [render prop](https://github.com/ReactTraining/react-router/blob/master/packages/react-router/docs/api/Route.md#render-func), which allows us to pass in a function that will ultimately return a React component when the location matches the routes `path`.
+This is an ideal place for checking whether or not a user is authorized to view a given page in our app.
+This function will also have access to all of the route props that the component would have had access to if it were rendered via the standard `component` prop.
 After we verify a user is authenticated, we want to pass these props along to the component that's rendered.

 The `Redirect` component has a [to prop](https://github.com/ReactTraining/react-router/blob/master/packages/react-router/docs/api/Redirect.md#to-string) that isn't just for passing strings, you can also pass an object with properties, two of which I'm making use of in the `AuthRoute` component. `pathname` is pretty straight forward, but we can also pass pieces of state to the destination component.
 This can be handy if you want to allow the user to return to the view they were attempting to access before their token expired and they were unknowingly logged out.